Tigrov/yii2-enum/README.md

     const REJECTED = 'rejected';
     const DELETED = 'deleted';

-    /** @var array list of attributes that are to be automatically humanized value. */ public $attributes = ['status' => 'status_key'];
+    /** @var array list of attributes that are to be automatically humanized value */ public $attributes = ['status' => 'status_key'];

     /** @var string|null a message category for translation the values */